masoudmodabber/commons-protocol/docs/domain.md

 During the early adoption of the protocol, a Commons may cover a relatively large geographic area in order to create a viable local economy and overcome network effects.

-As participation grows, larger Commons naturally divide into smaller autonomous Commons.
+As participation grows, larger Commons naturally divide into smaller autonomous geographic Commons.

 For example: